Jessica Pierce: Philosophy

 In Environmentalism and the New Logic of Business, Freeman, Dodd, and Pierce argue that businesses should lead on environmental issues rather than merely meeting state-mandated standards.
 In The Ethics of Environmentally Responsible Health Care, Pierce and Jameton explore the environmental impact of the health sector.

 Bekoff and Pierce argue in Wild Justice that animals display evidence of consciousness, cooperation, empathy, justice, and morality.

 In The Animals' Agenda, Pierce's second book with Bekoff, the authors argue that the science of animal welfare should be replaced by a science of animal well-being.
 In Unleashing Your Dog they argue that people who live with dogs need to become adept at seeing the world from dogs' point of view to give their dogs a good life.
 In A Dog's World, the authors challenge assumptions about dogs by offering an extended thought experiment of a world in which dogs live without humans.

 The Last Walk explores the ethics of companion animal death.
-Run, Spot, Run explores the ethical ambiguity of pet ownership in general.
+Run, Spot, Run explores the ethical ambiguity of pet ownership in general, while Who's a Good Dog? looks at the ethics of dog-human relationships.